ian-lee-mxc/Moonchain-Documentation/docs/Moonchain-Design/XSD.md

 ## XSD exchange rate with USD

-When the XSD economy is getting bigger and bigger, the MXC DAO should see the 1:2 exchange rate will fluctuate due to the demand of XSD is higher than USD and people lose trust in USD.
+When the XSD economy is getting bigger and bigger, the Moonchain DAO should see the 1:2 exchange rate will fluctuate due to the demand of XSD is higher than USD and people lose trust in USD.

 This is due to the volatility of the Fed Reserve to create more balance sheet and run-off the balance sheet without any anchor, XSD holder should aim for a certain development that the unit price of the collateral like watch, shoes, wines are defined by the unit of a XSD and no longer will be a USD.